desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 This address represents the creator of the subspace.
 Note that, once a subspace is created, the creator address can never change.
 However, if you want to transfer the ownership to another user you can use the [owner](#owner) field.

 ### Creation time
-The creation time of the subspace.
+The creation time of a subspace represents the block time at which the subspace was created.
+Note that this cannot be set externally nor edited, and is assigned automatically when a `MsgCreateSubspace` is handled.

 ## Section
 A Section is a zone within a subspace.
 Each section can represent a category or a topic, and they can be useful to build